On Leadership

 Robert J. Goodwin is CEO and co-founder of Executives Without Borders; former deputy assistant secretary of the Air Force and appointee at USAID, the State Department and the White House.

-Roger Martin is Dean of the Rotman School of Management at the University of Toronto and author of the forthcoming book, The Design of Business: Why Design Thinking Is the Next Competitive Advantage.
+Roger Martin is Dean of the Rotman School of Management at the University of Toronto and author, most recently, of The Design of Business.
+His website is www.rogerlmartin.com

 Roger M. Porter, a former White House Fellow and Director of the White House Office of Policy Development under Ronald Reagan, is IBM Professor of Business and Government at the Kennedy School of Government at Harvard University.